hackforla/tdm-calculator/docs/local-database.md

 ### Connecting with a Client Tool (Optional)

-It is generally helpful when working with SQL Server to have a client for testing connections and developing queries.
-There are a few good options:
+It is generally helpful when working with SQL Server to have a client tool for testing database connections and SQL queries, especially if you are new to working with databases.
+There are a few good options out there, including:

 - You can download [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15).
 Since this is a cross-platform (Windows/macOS/Linux) application, we will be using it in any examples below.
 - [Microsoft's SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) is the historical standard tool for working with MS SQL Server, but only runs on Windows machines.
 It is an installation option when you install any version of MS SQL Server on your machine, and can also be installed separately.
-- You can also use some other tool, like [DBeaver](https://dbeaver.io/download/).
+- [DBeaver](https://dbeaver.io/download/) is a great option, for both Mac and Windows users

 To connect with Azure Data Studio: